-Telehealth and Telemedicine is an alternative modality to provide most Ryan White Part B and State Services funded services.
-For the Ryan White Part B/SS funded providers and Administrative Agencies, telehealth and telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.
+Telehealth and Telemedicine is an alternative modality to provide most Ryan White funded services.
+For the Ryan White funded providers and Administrative Agencies, telehealth and telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.

-DSHS HIV Care Services requires that for Ryan White Part B or SS funded services providers must use features to protect ePHI transmission between client and providers.
+DSHS HIV Care Services requires that for Ryan White funded services providers must use features to protect ePHI transmission between client and providers.
 RW Providers must use a telehealth vendor that provides assurances to protect ePHI that includes the vendor signing a business associate agreement (BAA).
 Ryan White Providers using telehealth must also follow DSHS HIV Care Services guidelines for telehealth and telemedicine outlined in DSHS Telemedicine Guidance.

-The following Service Standards and Monitoring Indicators are guides to improving healthcare outcomes for people living with HIV throughout the Service Delivery Area within the Part B Service Delivery, State Funds, and State Services Programs.
+The following Service Standards and Monitoring Indicators are guides to improving healthcare outcomes for people living with HIV throughout the Service Delivery Area within the Ryan White Part D Program.

-A. Initia l Assessment Service Standard Monitoring Indicators The Initial Assessment is required for clients who are enrolled in Non-Medical Case Management (N-MCM) services.
+A. Initial Assessment Service Standard Monitoring Indicators The Initial Assessment is required for clients who are enrolled in Non-Medical Case Management (N-MCM) services.
 It expands upon the information gathered during the intake phase to provide the broader base of knowledge needed to address complex, longer-standing access and/or barriers to medical and/or psychosocial needs.
 The 30 day completion time permits the initiation of case management activities to meet immediate needs and allows for a more thorough collection of assessment information: 1.
 Client's support service status and needs related to: Nutrition/Food bank Financial resources and entitlements Housing Transportation Support systems Partner services and HIV disclosure Identification of vulnerable populations in the home (i.e. children, elderly and/or disabled) and assessment of need (e.g. food, shelter, education, medical, safety (Texas Department of Family Protective Services (TDFPS) Child Protective Percentage of clients who access N-MCM services that have a completed assessment within 30 calendar days of the first appointment to access N-MCM services and includes all required documentation.
 Percentage of clients that received at least one face-to-face meeting with the N-MCM staff that conducted the initial assessment.
 Percentage of clients who have a documented initial assessment in the primary client record system.